cl-117/Store_sales_time_series_analysis/README.md

 # Store_sales_time_series_analysis

 Dataset is derived by https://www.kaggle.com/competitions/store-sales-time-series-forecasting.
-It is too large to upload to github.
+The training data is too large to upload to github.

 A simple timeseries analysis of Ecuador store sales from 2013-2017.